xiv/teleport/rfd/0043-kubeaccess-multiparty.md

 model centers around conditional allow rules.

-Imagine that you want to require two users with the role `auditor` to be present in a session at all times for pods labeled `environment:prod` or alternatively one viewer with the role `admin`.
+Imagine that you want to require two users with the role `auditor` to be present in a session at all times for pods labeled `environment:prod` or alternatively twp viewer with the role `admin`.
+A tertiary policy allows the session to start with one `admin` and one `auditor` viewer.

 Then a role could look like this:

 ```yaml